The handlebody group is a virtual duality group

 \begin{proof}For $D \in \SD(V)$, let $D_{\mathrm{blue}}$ and $D_{\mathrm{red}}$ denote the elements of $\RGB$ given by the disc system $D$ with all discs coloured blue or red, respectively.

 For the first part, it suffices by the fibre lemma to show that $f^{-1}(\SD(V)_{\geq D})$ deformation retracts to $\{D_{\mathrm{blue}}\}$ for all $D \in \SD(V)$.
 We do this in three steps, using \cref{monotone}.
-For $E \in f^{-1}(\SD(V)_{\geq D})$, first turn all red discs in $E$ green (which is monotone decreasing), then turn all green discs blue (which is monotone increasing), and finally forget all blue discs that do not belong to $D$ (which is monotone decreasing).
+For $E \in f^{-1}(\SD(V)_{\geq D})$, first turn all red discs in $E$ green (which is deflating), then turn all green discs blue (which is inflating), and finally forget all blue discs that do not belong to $D$ (which is deflating).
 Each of these maps is a homotopy equivalence onto its image by \cref{monotone}, so that $f^{-1}(\SD(V)_{\geq D})$ is contractible.